-- (a1) The Network Service Provider may amend the time period referred to in paragraph (a)(1) to allow for any additional time taken in excess of the period allowed in the preliminary program for the negotiation of negotiated access standards in accordance with clause 5.3.4A or a system strength remediation scheme in accordance with clause 5.3.4B or any time taken by AEMO to respond under clause 5.3.4B(j) in excess of 20 business days. - (a2) In relation to the timeframes fixed in paragraph (a)(2), for the purposes of calculating elapsed time, the following periods shall be disregarded: - (1) the period that commences on the day when a dispute is initiated under clause 8.2.4(a) and ends of the day on which the dispute is withdrawn or is resolved in accordance with clauses 8.2.6D or 8.2.9(a);
+- (a1) The Network Service Provider may amend the time period referred to in paragraph (a)(1) to allow for any additional time taken in excess of the period allowed in the preliminary program for the negotiation of negotiated access standards in accordance with clause 5.3.4A or a system strength remediation scheme in accordance with clause 5.3.4B or any time taken by AEMO to respond under clause 5.3.4B(j) in excess of 20 business days. - (a2) In relation to the timeframes fixed in paragraph (a)(2), for the purposes of calculating elapsed time, the following periods shall be disregarded: - (1) the period that commences on the day when a dispute is initiated under clause 8.2.4(a) and ends of the day on which the dispute is

-- (2) any time taken to resolve a distribution services access dispute; and - (3) any time taken by AEMO to respond under clause 5.3.4B(j) in excess of 20 business days. - In relation to an application to connect made under clause 5.3.4(a), the offer to connect must contain the proposed terms and conditions for connection to the network including: - for each technical requirement identified by the Network Service Provider under clause 5.3.3(b1), the automatic access standard or the negotiated access standard as determined in accordance with clauses 5.3.4 and 5.3.4A; and - (2) the terms and conditions of the kind set out in Part A and (where applicable) Part B of schedule 5.6, and must be capable of acceptance by the Connection Applicant so as to constitute a connection agreement and (where applicable) a network operating agreement.
+- (2) any time taken to resolve a distribution services access dispute; and - (3) any time taken by AEMO to respond under clause 5.3.4B(j) in excess of 20 business days. - (b) In relation to an application to connect made under clause 5.3.4(a), the offer to connect must contain the proposed terms and conditions for connection to the network including: - (1) for each technical requirement identified by the Network Service Provider under clause 5.3.3(b1), the automatic access standard or the negotiated access standard as determined in accordance with clauses 5.3.4 and 5.3.4A; and - (2) the terms and conditions of the kind set out in Part A and (where applicable) Part B of schedule 5.6, and must be capable of acceptance by the Connection Applicant so as to constitute a connection agreement and (where applicable) a network operating agreement.